ziggy6792/ziggy6792.github.io/content/posts/wellcome-to-my-blog.md

 - DynamoDB
 - API Gateway

 I am creating a Competition Management App for event organizers and competitors at [Singapore Wakepark](http://www.singaporewakepark.com/home/).
-This is full stack serverless web application (ReactJS front-end, Amplify GraphQL API + Node JS Lambda back-end).
+This is a full stack serverless web application (ReactJS front-end, GraphQL API (AppSync + Node JS Lambda) back-end.
 I chose these technologies for the job because I believe them to be a good fit to my needs;

 - Easy scalability
 - Pay for what you use (when no competitions are running the cost of running the application will be negligible)